 Fire safety is one of the most high pressure and significant components of healthcare facility management.
 The reality is that there is no room for error; you must do everything in your power to keep your patients safe.

-From 2007-2011, there were about 2,600 fires per year in nursing homes and 1,200 more in hospitals, the National Fire Protection Association (NFPA) found.
-Those fires led to 140 injuries per year and three deaths — along with nearly $18 million in annual property damage.
+From 2012-2014, there were about 5,700 fires at medical facilities, according to FEMA's National Fire Incident Reporting System (NFIRS).
+Those fires led to 25 injuries per year and five deaths — along with around $5 million in annual property damage.

 The people inside these facilities — unlike a shopping mall, school, or sporting arena — are often sick, disabled, or elderly.